orel-adivi/CorSys/README.md

 During the month of work, we were able to develop CorSys and to demonstrate its abilities.
 We suggest the following directions for future research:
-- **Adding additional metrics** - there are currently nine supported metrics, which covers different kinds of possible user mistakes.
+- **Adding additional metrics** - there are currently nine supported metrics, which cover different kinds of possible user mistakes.
 Covering more kinds of mistakes is possible by implementing more metrics (for example, a metric that deals with typing with a constant offset of typing on a regular keyboard, which might be common with small keyboards).
 Additionally, a combination of existing metrics may be combined to a single metric, with uses different metrics for